neunicorn/neunicorn/README.md

 ## Background
 - 🎓 Currently pursuing a degree in Computer Science.
-- 💻 Proficient in programming languages such as Node.js, JavaScript, and Python.
+- 💻 Proficient in programming languages such as Node.js, JavaScript, Java and spring boot, and Python.

 ## Stats
 <br>